magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Restriction
 """""""""""

 Used to restrict dialing.
-Add the numbers in the me
+Add the numbers in the menu: Users->Restricted numbers.